Are you looking to improve your LinkedIn presence?

 HP is the Information and Technology giant from Palo Alto with over 2.5m LinkedIn followers.

 HP posts a broad range of content on LinkedIn that includes Innovation, Community, Diversity as well as Company news and updates.
-They use different types of content including video and images to engage their audience.
-Here are some examples from their LinkedIn company page:
+They use different types of content, currently with a heavy focus on video marketing, but also images to engage their audience.

 L'Oreal

-Quick recap for your LinkedIn Company Page
+Quick breakdown of how to optimise your LinkedIn Company Page

-- Add keywords in your company description
+• Add keywords in your company description

-- Make use of related Showcase Pages
+• Make use of related Product Pages